mehdibn/BABEL/README.md

 http://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html

-2. Active the Remote Session if you use MacOS for tests
+2. Enable the Remote Session if you use MacOS for tests

-3. create your ssh public key :

-`ssh-keygen`

-4. add your public Key to your Host

-`ssh-copy-id localhost`

-5. test Ansible Installation

-`ansible localhost -m ping`

-6. Install JDK 1.8
+3. Install JDK 1.8

 ### BABEL Deployment